Soccer Bowl '78: Tampa Bay Rowdies

 The Rowdies started off 5-8, but would eventually tie the New England Tea Men for first place in the American Conference's Eastern Division with 165 points.
 New England won the division on the NASL's total wins tiebreaker (19 to the Rowdies' 18), and relegated Tampa Bay to fourth place in the American Conference's playoff standings.
 After beating the Chicago Sting in the first round, the San Diego Sockers were defeated by a Rodney Marsh overtime goal in a mini-game tiebreaker and the Fort Lauderdale Strikers fell in a mini-game shootout in the American Conference finals.
 It would be the Rowdies' second trip to the Soccer Bowl in four years.
 Marsh led Tampa Bay in scoring with 18 goals and 16 assists for 52 points, good for fourth in the league.
 Near the end of the deciding match between the Rowdies and Strikers, he had gotten spiked in the shin by Maurice Whittle of Fort Lauderdale.
-There was concern about his playing status, but all indications leading up to match day had looked positive.
+There was concern about his availability, but all indications leading up to match day had looked positive.